openstack/keystone-specs/specs/juno/keystone-to-keystone-federation.rst

 The following operations may impact performance:

 * Since there could be as many service providers as regions, the catalog may become larger.
-However this limitation exist today a catalog can have many endpoints and also become pretty large with the endpoints that a user has access to.
+However this limitation exists today as a catalog can have many endpoints and also become pretty large with the endpoints that a user has access to.